ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 Water Bomber Event Updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The water bomber event updates are structed exactly as the UAV updates however they include one
+The water bomber event updates are structured exactly as the UAV updates however they include one
 additional column:

 * **Water capacity** (L): the water on board of the aircraft upon departure